uqlibrary/technology-training/OpenRefine/openrefine.md

 ## What you will learn today

-1. Importing and exporting data
+1. Import and export data
 2. What "facets" and "filters" are
-3. Editing cells
+3. Edit cells
-4. Editing columns
+4. Edit columns
-5. Grouping and transforming data
+5. Group and transform data
-6. Reconciling a column with Wikidata
+6. Reconcile a column with Wikidata

 ## Installation

-This lesson was designed using OpenRefine 3.3 but should be compatible with other supported versions.
+This lesson was designed using OpenRefine 3.4 but should be compatible with other supported versions.

-OpenRefine requires to have a Java Runtime Environment (JRE) installed, so you might need to install one to be able to use it: http://java.com/
+OpenRefine requires to have a Java Runtime Environment (JRE) installed.
+Depending on your operating system, you might need to install one from the [Java website](https://java.com/en/), or use the Windows kit with embedded Java.

-To install and run OpenRefine on your operating system, please follow the instructions on the official website: http://openrefine.org/download.html
+To install and run OpenRefine on your operating system, please follow the [instructions on the official website](https://openrefine.org/download.html).

 ## Material